 Rotorua is the first stop I will be spending a longer chunk of time – four nights to be exact.
 It’s known for the highest percentage of Maori (indigenous Polynesian people of New Zealand) and having a sulfuric (rotten egg) smell.

-If you know me you know I am a major participator.
+If you know me, you know I am a major participator.
 This made Rotorua very challenging for me.
 There was too much to do and see and not enough time.
 I had to keep telling myself to chill out and really pick and choose my activities.
 There was no need to do everything and still plenty of New Zealand to see.
-So I definitely miss out on some things, but it’s an excuse to go back, right?
+So I definitely missed out on some things, but it’s an excuse to go back, right?

 Here are some of my highlights from Rotorua:

 Redwood Forest.
 I haven’t been to the California version so I can’t compare them, but it was really magical.
 The trees somehow grow and mature 20 years faster than in California.
 It’s actually not “somehow” it’s totally because of the volcanic soil, but they are massive.
-I went with our whole group for a short loop our first day, but then I returned and did a longer loop myself.
+I went with our whole group for a short loop on our first day, but then I returned and did a longer loop myself.
 They have a treetop walk with suspension bridges (for a cost) and in the evenings they are lit up with lights and projections.
 It was absolutely beautiful and worth going.

 Rafting.
 Sooooo cool!
 This was my first time rafting and I’m obsessed.
 Such a cool feeling and the company did a fantastic job making everything run as smooth as possible.